drduh/YubiKey-Guide/README.md

 gpg --recv $KEYID
 ```

-Or with the URL on YubiKey, retrieve the public key:

-using the command `gpg-card`
+Or with the URL on YubiKey, retrieve the public key using the command `gpg --edit-card`.

 ```console
 gpg/card> fetch